Recycling and Sustainability — Gardener Southwark

 To reduce transport impact our fleet includes low-carbon vans and smaller electric trailers for short hops across Southwark.
 These vehicles are supplemented with route optimisation and telematics to reduce mileage and idling.
 As an urban gardener in Southwark we understand the value of compact, efficient logistics: fewer rounds means fewer emissions and fewer disturbances for neighbourhoods.

-Electric van collecting compostable garden waste Our operations link with local transfer stations and consolidation points so that non-compostable materials are sent to appropriate facilities rather than landfill.
+A man in a garden during daytime, wearing a straw hat, a checked shirt, and green gardening gloves, using pruning shears to trim a dense hedge with broad green leaves.
+The garden features a well-maintained lawn in the foreground and a wooden fence partially visible behind the hedge.
+In the background, there are trees and plants under a bright, partly cloudy sky, suggesting warm weather.
+The image captures a professional gardening scene typical of outdoor maintenance services in Southwark, emphasizing trimming and shrub care.
+The scene's natural colors include various shades of green from the foliage and grass, with light reflecting softly across the scene, highlighting the healthy, lush garden environment, typical of environmentally conscious gardening practices associated with Gardener Southwark's commitment to sustainability.
+Our operations link with local transfer stations and consolidation points so that non-compostable materials are sent to appropriate facilities rather than landfill.
 We coordinate collections to material recovery facilities (MRFs) for paper, card, metal and plastic, and book slots at nearby transfer depots to reduce double handling.
 Where possible, we prioritise transfer stations with renewable energy credentials or ones that offer localised processing to keep materials circulating within the borough.

 Local partnerships, charities and reuse networks